ethereum-optimism/optimism-tutorial/sdk-trace-tx/README.md

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord-gateway.optimism.io)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

-This tutorial teaches you how to trace individual cross-domain transactions between L1 Ethereum and Optimism using [the Optimism SDK](https://sdk.optimism.io/).
+This tutorial teaches you how to trace individual cross-domain transactions between L1 Ethereum and OP Mainnet (or OP Goerli) using [the Optimism SDK](https://sdk.optimism.io/).
 To see how to send these messages, see [the cross domain tutorial](../cross-dom-comm/) or the tutorials on how to transfer [ETH](../cross-dom-bridge-eth/) and [ERC-20](../cross-dom-bridge-erc20/).

 ## Getting started